Welcome to DEA documentation!

 Set images or videos as slide background

-This new feature allows to add an image or a video as slide background replacing the globe.
+This feature allows to add an image or a video as slide background replacing the globe.

 The user can upload an image or a video from local computer [1], select an image or a video from User Assets or add an external URL [2].